mongodb/specifications/source/auth/auth.rst

 Q & A
 =====

-Q: According to `Connection Handshake`_, we are calling isMaster for every socket.
+Q: According to `Authentication Handshake`_, we are calling isMaster for every socket.
 Isn't this a lot?
 	Drivers should be pooling connections and, as such, new sockets getting opened should be relatively infrequent.
 It's simply part of the protocol for setting up a socket to be used.

 Q: Where is information related to user management?
 	Not here currently.
 Should it be?
 This is about authentication, not user management.
 Perhaps a new spec is necessary.

-Q: I've heard ``isMaster`` will require authentication in the future.
-Should we consider that here?
-	Not right now.
-We don't know what the future looks like yet and, as such, any preparation would be a guess.
-This spec will be augmented when the server changes connection protocols.

 Q: It's possible to continue using authenticated sockets even if new sockets fail authentication.
 Why can't we do that so that applications continue to work.
 	Yes, that's technically true.
 The issue with doing that is for drivers using connection pooling.
 An application would function normally until an operation needed an additional connection(s) during a spike.
 Each new connection would fail to authenticate causing intermittent failures that would be very difficult to understand for a user.